shivashant25/Power-platform-Copilot/Instructions/Labs/LAB-03.md

 ## Task-03 : Connect a Power Automate flow with Microsoft Copilot Studio.

-1.In this task, you connect a Power Automate flow with Microsoft Copilot Studio `https://web.powerva.microsoft.com`
+1. In this task, you connect a Power Automate flow with Microsoft Copilot Studio `https://web.powerva.microsoft.com`

 2. Open your existing topic in Microsoft Copilot Studio, entitled **Weather**, and return to the bottom of your flow, as shown in the following screenshot.
 Select **Call an action**.
 Your new Power Automate flow displays in the list.
 From the list, select **Get Temperature**.

    ![screenshot of the prompt ](../Media/get-tem-last.png)

    >**Note**: If the flow does not show up, save the Check Weather topic and refresh the page.

 3. Select **Enter or select a value** and then select the **Region** variable that you created in previous steps of this lab.